kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Sprinkles

-Using JS to add interactivity to certain parts of a server rendered UI in small amounts.
-(This is not [progressive-enhancement](#progressive-enhancement) as it doesn't require implement server functionality)
+Using JS to add interactivity to certain parts of a server-rendered UI in small amounts.
+(This is not [progressive enhancement](#progressive-enhancement) as it doesn't require implementing server functionality)

 ### 3rd party scripts

-A script written out of house.
-Examples including Google Analytics, Google Tag Manager etc
+A script that is written *out of house*.
+Examples include Google Analytics, Google Tag Manager, etc

 ### Static trees